-The Dickinson Avenue Corridor Study was completed in 2014 and has spurred renewed economic development interest in an area adjacent to the West Greenville program area.
-A portion of the corridor is also within the West Greenville Redevelopment Area.
-There are multiple commercial structures situated along this section of the corridor.
-Quality commercial enterprises and structures are not a plentiful resource within the West Greenville Redevelopment Area.
-In an effort to address this need, staff has planned to provide assistance to property owners along this stretch of the corridor.
+The Dickinson Avenue Corridor Study is being conducted this year.
+The Office of Economic Development is providing local funds for this study.
+A portion of the corridor is within the West Greenville Redevelopment Area.
+Moreover, there are multiple commercial structures situated along this section of the corridor.
+Commercial structures are not a plentiful resource within the West Greenville Redevelopment Area.
+Thus, staff has planned to provide assistance to property owners along this stretch of the corridor.